anisin97/NEWSapp/README.md

 the reader can choose what news to prefer.

 # Technologies
 This project is currently based on HTML, CSS and JS.
-These have been uilised for the creation of an interesting UI, consumption and customisation of the api provided by newsapi.org .
+These have been utilised for the creation of an interesting UI, consumption and customisation of the api provided by newsapi.org .

 # How to Build?